British Empire Exhibition: Other attractions

 In addition to the pavilions and kiosks there was a lake, a funfair, a garden and a working replica coal mine.
 There were also numerous restaurants, the most expensive of which was the Lucullus restaurant (in 1925 the Wembley Garden Club restaurant) near the exhibition gardens.
 In 1924 J. Lyons held a monopoly of catering, but the restaurant in the Indian Pavilion used Indian cooks and was advised by Edward Palmer "of Messrs.
 Veeraswami [sic] & Co." to serve as "Indian Adviser at the restaurant."
 In 1925 Veeraswamy & Co ran the Indian restaurant, despite the fact that, for reasons both economic and political, the Indian Government did not take part in the 1925 season.
 Veeraswamy & Co later founded the first Indian restaurant aimed at a non-Anglo-Indian white clientele in England.

 After admission, most of the attractions in the grounds were free.
 They could also be explored after dark.
 The various buildings of the site were linked by two 'light railways' of unusual construction, the screw-propelled "Never-Stop Railway". and the 'Roadrails' line on which trains were hauled by steam or petrol tractors guided by the rails but with driving wheels running on the ground outside the track.
 Visitors could also travel in electric "Railodok" buses (little more than basic railway station luggage trolleys fitted with open-sided bodywork, but exciting nonetheless).

 Events

-The Stadium itself was used extensively for performances by massed bands and choirs, military and historical displays, an Edinburgh-like tattoo, fireworks, the largest ever Boy Scout jamboree, the first Rugby Union match to be played at Wembley, a simulation of an air attack on London (London Defended, see below) and a genuine rodeo which caused some alarm to animal lovers.
+The Stadium itself was used extensively for performances by massed bands and choirs, military and historical displays, an Edinburgh-like tattoo, fireworks, the first Rugby Union match to be played at Wembley, a simulation of an air attack on London (London Defended, see below) and a genuine rodeo which caused some alarm to animal lovers.
 A highlight was the elaborate "Pageant of Empire" organised by pageant master Frank Lascelles.
 This involved thousands of actors and was held in the Empire Stadium from 21 July 1924.
 The newly appointed Master of the King's Musick, Sir Edward Elgar, composed an "Empire March" for it and the music for a series of songs with words by Alfred Noyes.

+In August 1924, an Imperial Jamboree was held at Wembley, attended by 13,000 Boy Scouts from many parts of the empire, the largest Scout camp held anywhere at that time.
+The event included a series of public displays inside the stadium.